aalbin/trinity4j/README.md

 ### TODO

+* include skip & take values in the output dataset when using get (it is already supported when using dataset as argument for get)
 * remove custom prototypes for compatibility
 * merge from typecast to other standard casting library
 * add support for the multiple-relations pattern (n.byRelation().from().andBy().to()...) on nodes - it's allready implemented on references because it's easier